-Some cities require the candidates to resign from their existing elected position if they plan to serve in the city council.
+Some cities require the candidates to resign from their existing elected position if they plan to serve in a local council.
 This is called “resign to law”.
 Five states currently have resign-to-run laws—Arizona, Florida, Georgia, Hawaii, and Texas.
 If you fall under this law, you will need to leave your current job before you can run for another office.

 “A few years ago, the city council of Monza, Italy, barred pet owners from keeping goldfish in curved bowls … saying that it is cruel to keep a fish in a bowl with curved sides because, gazing out, the fish would have a distorted view of reality.
 But how do we know we have the true, undistorted picture of reality?” — Stephen Hawking

-However, a large city campaign will require considerably more resources and networks to establish itself.
+However, a large city race will require considerably more resources.

-- Before you plan for fundraising, you should calculate the amount needed for your election.
-Election costs are higher than ever before.
-The amount varies based on the size of the city and competitiveness of the seat.
-The state board elections have financial campaign disclosures, but it’s also wise to check the FEC records for estimations if you live in a large city.
+- Calculate the amount needed for your election before you begin fundraising.
+Election costs vary depending on the size of the city and competitiveness of the seat.
+The state board of elections provide financial disclosures, but it’s also wise to check the FEC records for estimations if you live in a large city.

-- Many factors can affect the costs of a campaign.
+- Many factors can affect the overall cost of a campaign.
 For example, if you are running against an entrenched incumbent, then you will likely need a bigger budget.
-Research the amount raised and spent from other city council candidates from the last few campaigns.
+Research the amount raised and spent by other candidates in the last few elections.